stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 ### easy to implement

-A consistent user experience across the whole app means minimal to no end user training.
+A consistent user experience across #stratapp means minimal to no end user training.

 Not only that, you can rollout the app in phases.
 Yes, that's right, you can turn different parts of the app on/off for individual users and/or teams based on your org design.